gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 You can now specify the default behavior on port detection.
 By default users get a notification when starting a server, asking whether they want to open a web view or an external browser.

-This behavior can no be configured so users are not bothered with annoying notifications.
+This behavior can now be configured so users are not bothered with annoying notifications.

 Check out [the docs](https://docs.gitpod.io/44_Config_Start_Tasks.html) for all the possibilities.